dgraph-io/dgraph/wiki/content/query-language/index.md

 Count can be assigned to a [value variable]({{< relref "#value-variables">}}).

-Query Example: The actors of Ang Lee's 'Eat Drink Man Woman' ordered by the number of movies acted in.
+Query Example: The actors of Ang Lee's "Eat Drink Man Woman" ordered by the number of movies acted in.

 {{< runnable >}}
 {